cysouw/diathesis/text/c09_adverbials.md

     e.g. *freifegen* 'to uncover by brushing' ([@sec:adverbial-applicative-leer]).
   - ~~[NAL | NA~p~]~~ a delocative diathesis with verbs of excavating \
     e.g. *freigraben* 'to uncover by digging' ([@sec:adverbial-antiresultative]).
-- *los/weiter-* in the meaning 'to start/continue' is used with remapping:
+- *los/weiter-* in the meaning 'to start/to continue' is used with remapping:
   - ~~[N | N]~~ no diathesis with intransitive verbs \
     e.g. *losrennen* 'to start running' ([@sec:adverbial-inchoative-los]) \
     e.g. *weiterrennen* 'to continue running' ([@sec:adverbial-continuative-weiter]).